tsichiro/mit-6.824-distributed-systems/primary-backup-replication.md

 specifically, the authors leverage the log and replay support from a previous a project (deterministic replay), which must have already dealt with sources of non-determinism.
-I assume the designers of deterministic replay did extensive testing and gained much experience with sources of non-determinism that authors of VM-FT leverage.
+I assume the designers of deterministic replay did extensive testing and gained experience with sources of non-determinism that the authors of VM-FT use.

 Q: What happens if the primary fails just after it sends output to the external world?